-- DCF, or distributable cash flow, which is calculated as cash flow from operating activities adjusted for changes in non-cash working capital, inventory write-downs, maintenance capital expenditures and lease payments.
+- DCF, or distributable cash flow, which is calculated as cash flow from operating activities adjusted for changes in non-cash working capital, inventory write-downs, maintenance capital expenditures and lease payments, including the periodic costs related to prepaid leases.
 DCF is used to assess the level of cash flow generated from ongoing operations and to evaluate the adequacy of internally generated cash flow to fund dividends.
 Keyera also uses after-tax and pre-tax DCF as a performance metric under each of our annual incentive awards and LTI plan, respectively.
-See "Dividends: Funds from Operations, Distributable Cash Flow and Payout Ratio" in Keyera's 2022 MD&A; - DCFPS, or DCF per share, which is calculated by dividing DCF by the weighted average number of our common shares outstanding for the relevant period.
-DCF, and DCFPS are direct measures used for purposes of Keyera's executive compensation programs; - Adjusted EBITDA, which means earnings before interest, taxes, depreciation, amortization, accretion, impairment expense, unrealized gains/losses, and any other non-cash items such as gains/losses on the disposal of property, plant, and equipment.
+See "Dividends: Funds from Operations, Distributable Cash Flow and Payout Ratio" in Keyera's 2023 MD&A; - DCFPS, or DCF per share, which is calculated by dividing DCF by the weighted average number of our common shares outstanding for the relevant period.
+DCF, and DCFPS are direct measures used for purposes of Keyera's executive compensation programs; - Adjusted EBITDA, which means earnings before finance costs, taxes, depreciation, amortization, impairment expense, unrealized gains/losses, and any other non-cash items such as gains/losses on the disposal of property, plant, and equipment.
 Adjusted EBITDA is a measure used as an indication of earnings generated from operations after consideration of administrative and overhead costs, and Keyera believes adjusted EBITDA is a key indicator of Keyera's financial performance.
 Adjusted EBITDA is also an indirect measure used as part of Keyera's executive compensation programs.
-See "EBITDA and Adjusted EBITDA" in Keyera's 2022 MD&A; - Payout ratio, which is calculated as dividends declared to shareholders divided by DCF.
-Payout ratio is used to assess the sustainability of Keyera's dividend payment program; - ROIC, or return on invested capital, which is defined as adjusted cash flow from operating activities divided by invested capital, which includes property, plant and equipment, right-of-use assets, inventory, trade and other receivables, goodwill, intangible assets, less work-in-progress assets and trade and other payables, and provisions.
-ROIC is used to reflect the profitability of Keyera's in-service capital assets.
-Adjusted cash flow from operating activities is used solely for purposes of calculating ROIC and is therefore not used by management on a stand-alone basis.
-This non-GAAP measure is defined as cash flow from operating activities before changes in non-cash working capital, decommissioning liability expenditures and finance costs.
-See "Adjusted Cash Flow from Operating Activities and Return on Invested Capital" in Keyera's 2022 MD&A; and - Net Debt / Adjusted EBITDA ratio is a calculation for covenant purposes as disclosed in Keyera's 2022 MD&A, which excludes all hybrid debt outstanding.
+See "EBITDA and Adjusted EBITDA" in Keyera's 2023 MD&A; - Payout ratio, which is calculated as dividends declared to shareholders divided by DCF.
+Payout ratio is used to assess the sustainability of Keyera's dividend payment program; and - Net Debt to Adjusted EBITDA ratio is a calculation for covenant purposes as disclosed in Keyera's 2023 MD&A, which excludes all hybrid debt outstanding.